nithyasubr/GettingAndCleaningData/README.md

 Files submitted
 =========================================

-- 'README.md' : Provides explanation and details on the submitted files
+- 'README.txt' : Provides explanation and details on the submitted files.
+Same as this file but better formatted

 - 'Tidy_Data.txt' : The combined dataset that has only mean and std variables (Step-2)